DimaZimin/invoice_status_check_windows/README.md

 Scheduled due [date], Not paid <br>

-<h4> How it works? </h4>
+<h4> How does it work? </h4>

 First, we need to create "check_invoices.xlsx" file where we place the list of the invoices whose updated statuses are required.
 The tool loads the list and seeks for each of the position (invoice number) in downloaded data query files.
 If the invoice number is recorded in any of the given data files, its actual status will be copied and transferred to the "check_invoices.xlsx" file.
 If the invoice was not found, the status will be updated as "Missing".